devgabrielreis/deny/README.md

 # markovchain-discord-chatbot
-A Discord chatbot that uses a Markov chain to generate random sentences.
+A Discord chatbot that uses a Markov chain to generate random messages.
 Made in Python.

 ## Built With